-In numerous practical scenarios, we do not have access to all the pairwise distance measurements, and this absence may be attributed to various factors.
-In such cases, the challenge lies in recovering the configuration of points using an incomplete Euclidean distance matrix, a problem known as the Euclidean distance geometry (EDG) problem.
-This problem finds diverse applications across multiple domains \citep{fang2013using,lavor2012recent,ding2010sensor,biswas2006semidefinite, einav2023quantitatively,porta2018distance,rojas2012distance}.
-In many instances, the missing distance values exhibit a structured pattern that reflect the specific measurement protocol in use.
-In addition, in certain contexts, we possess additional contextual information that reveals the positions of a subset of the points.
-In this paper, our focus is centered on this particular scenario, and we illustrate it through the localization problem.
+Given incomplete pairwise distance information for a set of $n$ objects, a core challenge across diverse domains \citep{fang2013using,lavor2012recent,ding2010sensor,biswas2006semidefinite, einav2023quantitatively,porta2018distance,rojas2012distance} is to recover the configuration of points realizing those distances, a problem known as the Euclidean distance geometry (EDG) problem.
+Besides partial distance information, we frequently have additional side information in practical applications.
+In particular, we may already know the full or partial pairwise distances between a small subset of the points, or the missing distance values may exhibit a structured pattern that reflects the specific measurement protocol in use.
+In this paper, our focus is centered on the scenario when these assumptions hold.
+We illustrate this scenario through the localization problem.

 Localization is a fundamental problem in sensor networks.
-Given a collection of sensor nodes deployed over a certain area, the goal of localization is to obtain the positions of the sensors employing protocols which minimize cost and power consumption \citep{kuriakose2014review}.
+Given a collection of sensor nodes deployed over a certain area, the goal of localization is to obtain the positions of the sensors while employing protocols which minimize cost and power consumption \citep{kuriakose2014review}.
 The location data is indispensable in a variety of applications, including but not limited to geographic routing \citep{hao2018integrating,li2012localized}, environmental monitoring \citep{verma2010wireless,liu2007wireless,hakala2008wireless}, and structural health monitoring \citep{balageas2010structural,bouzid2015structural,dos2014localized}.
 We refer the reader to \citep{mao2007wireless} for a survey of localization algorithms.
-We consider the setting of localization in which we are given the position of $m$ fixed nodes.
-For the remaining $n$ sensor nodes, we are provided information in terms of pairwise distances to the fixed nodes.
-We adopt the established terminology in localization, henceforth referring to these fixed nodes as ``anchor nodes'' and the remaining nodes as ``mobile nodes''.
+We discuss one setting of localization in which we are given the full pairwise distance matrix between $m$ nodes.
+For the remaining $n$ sensor nodes, we are provided information in terms of pairwise distances to the $m$ nodes.
+We adopt the established terminology in localization, henceforth referring to these nodes as ``anchor nodes'' and ``mobile nodes'' respectively.